Gnome101/LiquidVoting/README.md

 # Sample Hardhat Project
 https://youtu.be/Ct7KwEI666Y
-The video above shows the project working within the hardhat testing suite.
+The video shows the project working within the hardhat testing suite.
 I put it here becasue it was over 4 minutes long due to delays with messaging between arbitrum goerli and polygon mumbai.

 The link below goes to the github for the front end of the website: https://github.com/SupremeSeymour/v4vote